Killing (Super)Algebras Associated to Connections on Spinors: Introduction

-One can consider some of the geometric constructions and results discussed above beyond the narrow context of supergravity.
-In particular, one might wonder whether other types of spinor sections, such as geometric Killing spinors, can be used to define Killing superalgebras or some analogue thereof to which some of the same analysis can be applied.
-In Riemannian signature, a symmetric squaring map does not always exist; instead, an inner product on spinors can be used to construct a \emph{skew}-symmetric pairing of spinors into vector fields.
-Inspired by the Killing superalgebras of supergravity, Figueroa--O'Farrill considered the problem of whether, using this pairing, one can organise geometric Killing spinors into a Killing \emph{algebra} (rather than a superalgebra) \cite{Figueroa-OFarrill2008_except}.
-He demonstrated that this is indeed the case for the standard 7-, 8- and 15-spheres and that the resulting algebras are, respectively, a geometric realisation of \(\mathfrak{so}(9)\) which exhibits the triality of an \(\mathfrak{so}(8)\) subalgebra and realisations of the exceptional Lie algebras \(E_8\) and \(F_4\).
+One might wonder whether other types of spinor sections, such as geometric Killing spinors, can be used to define Killing superalgebras or some analogue thereof.
+In Riemannian signature, a~symmetric Dirac current map does not always exist; instead, an inner product on spinors can be used to construct a \emph{skew}-symmetric pairing of spinors into vector fields.
+Inspired by the Killing superalgebras of supergravity, Figueroa-O'Farrill considered the problem of whether, using this pairing, one can organise geometric Killing spinors into a Killing \emph{algebra} (rather than a superalgebra) \cite{Figueroa-OFarrill2008_except}.
+He demonstrated that this is indeed the case for the standard \mbox{7-,}~8- and 15-spheres and that the resulting algebras are, respectively, a geometric realisation of~$\mathfrak{so}(9)$ which exhibits the triality of an $\mathfrak{so}(8)$ subalgebra and realisations of the exceptional Lie algebras~$E_8$ and~$F_4$.
 On the other hand, he showed that it is not possible in general to construct such an algebra on an arbitrary Riemannian spin manifold: the vector fields formed by pairing Killing spinors may not be Killing vectors (although they are \emph{conformal} Killing), and the Jacobi identities provide further obstructions.